rjAuburnCS/CPSC-2710-New/module7/Readme.md

 2. **Edit Menu**:
     - **Add Task (Ctrl+A)**: Click "Edit" and select "Add Task" to open the task detail window and enter task details.
-    - **Edit Task (Ctrl+E)**: Click "Edit" Select a task from the list, then click "Edit Task" to modify the selected task.
+    - **Edit Task (Ctrl+E)**: Click "Edit" and select a task from the list, then click "Edit Task" to modify the selected task.
     - **Delete Task (Ctrl+D)**: Click "Edit" Select a task from the list, then click "Delete Task" to remove the selected task.

 3. **Main Window**: